iron-fish/website/docs/whitepaper/6_transaction.md

 Note that this transaction will balance with the negative transaction fee.
 The miner is able to preserve their privacy by making a transaction with all the privacy guarantees of a regular transaction.

-For validation, all other validators can easily check that the Miner reward transaction has the appropriate alloted_amount by checking that the values of the spend description minus the values of the output descriptions equals to the negative allotted amount.
+For validation, all other validators can easily check that the Miner reward transaction has the appropriate alloted_amount by checking that the values of the spend description minus the values of the output descriptions equals the negative allotted amount.
 Validators can also verify that the allotted amount is exactly the block reward plus transaction fees associated with transactions in that block.

 ## Note Encryption and Decryption